EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 - **Count/Frequency**: each cell of the table contains the number of respondents (**count**) or the percentage of respondents (**frequency**) that have the same value over all attributes of analysis associated with the table;
 - **Magnitude data**: each cell of the table contains an aggregate value of a quantity of interest over all attributes of analysis associated with the table.

-An example of a count table is a two-dimensional table showing the number of employees by department and annual income (in K Euro).
+An example of a count table is a two-dimensional table showing the number of employees by department and annual income (in $K$ Euro).

 ![[CountTable.png]]